klebgenomics/KleborateR/README.md

 10 ST17  KL25           97        71    0.439    0.452
 ```
 The output is arranged by `adj_count` in descending order and the default denominator is the first
 variable in the vector (in this case, ST).
-We can make the K-locus the "ST",  by changing the
+We can make the denominator "ST" by changing the
 order of the vector to `c("K_locus", "ST")` OR by using the `denominator` argument:
 `raw_adj_prop(data, c("ST", "K_locus"), denominator="K_locus")`.